-The competition for working agricultural land continues to put pressure on farmers trying to enter into farming or retain or expand their farming operations.
+The competition for working agricultural land continues to put pressure on new and beginning farmers trying to enter into farming and on existing producers looking to expand their farming operations.
 Ensuring that the next generation of farmers has access to working land and to farm operations is important to the continued viability of the agricultural industry in Virginia.

-In 2014, exports of Virginia agricultural products were at an all-time high at \$3.35 billion.
-Developing economies provide opportunities to expand agricultural exports and create jobs.
+In 2016, exports of Virginia agricultural products totalled \$2.7 billion.
+Exports from Virginia and across the country were impacted by depressed commodity prices, increased shipping costs, and various geo-political challenges.
 In domestic marketing, there is an exciting diversity in the agriculture base and client groups for product promotion and business development services.